 Callouts for applications occur twice a year in March and September.
 If you would like to receive information about the next application round when it becomes available you can register your email address or postal address with the Gallery.
 Please email or contact us and ask for an exhibitions officer at Toowoomba Regional Art Gallery.

-Not eligible for the local artist space?
+Other options if not eligible for the local artist space

-Other Gallery spaces at Toowoomba Regional Art Gallery are dedicated to the display of our permanent collections and touring exhibitions however we also accept proposals from professional artists and groups who are not eligible for the local artist space.
+Other gallery spaces at Toowoomba Regional Art Gallery are dedicated to the display of our permanent collections and touring exhibitions however we also accept proposals from professional artists and groups who are not eligible for the local artist space.
 If you are a professional artist or group and are not eligible for the local artist space please email or contact us and ask for an exhibitions officer at Toowoomba Regional Art Gallery.

 The Contemporary Wearables Biennial Jewellery Award and Exhibition (staged since 1988) invites prominent and emerging jewellers from Australia and New Zealand to show their work in Toowoomba and, as part of a possible touring exhibition, other Australian galleries.
 The Toowoomba Gallery Society Inc. generously provide the prize money while the Toowoomba Regional Art Gallery acquires works for the City Collection.
 Contemporary Wearables '15 was juried by Historian and artist-jeweller, Dr Dorothy Erickson and Assistant Curator, Museum of Applied Arts & Sciences, Melanie Pitkin.
 48 jewellers were selected from Australia and New Zealand.